A BRIEF HISTORY OF MALAYSIA

 During the 1960s there was tension between Malays and non-Malays.
 It culminated in violence after an election in May 1969.
 The opposition parties gained seats while the governing party lost seats (although they held onto power).
 On 13 May 1969 the supporters of the opposition parties held celebrations in the streets of Kuala Lumpur.
 Supporters of the governing party held a counter-demonstration.
 The two sides came to blows.
 After two days of violence the government declared a state of emergency and parliament was suspended.

-To see a list of Famous Malaysians click here.
+A list of Famous Malaysians

 A brief history of Singapore